sbmpost/AutoRaise/README.md

 The delay is specified in units of 20ms and the warp parameters are factors between 0 and 1.
 In addition to warping the mouse, the scale parameter allows you to specify the mouse cursor size.
 To disable this feature, simply set it to the system configured scale (normally 1.0).
-If no parameters have been specified, AutoRaise first looks for an AutoRaise.delay file in the **home** folder and defaults to 40ms delay if it can't find one.
-Likewise, it will check for the existence of an AutoRaise.warp file.
-In order to pass the parameters from the example above by means of these configuration files, run these commands once:
+If no parameters have been specified, AutoRaise defaults to 40ms delay.
+To pass the parameters by means of a configuration file, create a hidden file in one of these locations: **~/.AutoRaise** or **~/.config/AutoRaise/config**.
+The file format is as follows:

-    echo 1 > ~/AutoRaise.delay
-    echo "0.5 0.1 2.5" > ~/AutoRaise.warp

-Update (2021-04-22):
-In addition to the configuration files mentioned above, AutoRaise now supports a hidden configuration file in one of these locations:
-**~/.AutoRaise** or **~/.config/AutoRaise/config**.
-The format is as follows:

     #AutoRaise config file
     delay=1